Wikia/guidelines/JavaScript/Packages.md

 ## Where Should Your Module Live?
 Each module should live in it's own git repository.
-Example project structure:
+The [jQuery project](https://github.com/jquery/jquery) is a legendary example of a package designed for universal distribution.
+At the minimum, your project should specify the following:
+* `package.json` to manage your projects dependencies
+* `tests/` folder containing all the tests for your module
+* `dist/` containing the compiled versions of application (these are out of the box drop-in versions)
+* `src/` folder is where the development version of your source code will live
+* make, jake, rake, gulp, or grunt files: Whatever your build tool's config file is Example project structure:
 ```
 projectRoot